nilaykumar/notes/README.md

 TODO soon:
 * Fill in missing parts of the manifolds lectures on bump/cutoff functions
 * Prettify the parentheses throughout the notes
+* Figure out how to do evaluated at prettier than with a pipe

 TODO later (i.e. summer break):
 * Work through the representation theory notes and TeX them up